microuser/MatrixStoredProcedure/README.md

 # matrixStoredProcedure
 A horrible concept of using Postgres stored procedures to do matrix math on rows.
 This is intentionally a bad idea.
+Edit from 3 years in the future.
+Urge to impliment this using a flat file database wrapper increasing...